 Many of these issues require the skills of an expert counselor.
 An increased risk of cancer, especially for children, and the potential for discrimination can be frightening.
 The counselor will explore ways to cope, as well as your specific fears and concerns.
 How to discuss the test results and what they mean with other family members is another key topic that will be covered.

 Your health care provider can probably refer you to a genetic counselor in your area.
 If not, you can find a list of certified genetic counselors on the websites of the National Society of Genetic Counselors (www.nsgc.org) or the National Cancer Institute (www.cancer.gov/cancertopics/genetics/directory).

 After risk assessment and genetic counseling, if you decide to be tested you’ll be asked to give your informed consent in writing.
 The process of informing you and your family about testing should cover:

 - The reason for offering the test to you and/or other family members

 - The type and nature of the genetic condition being tested for

 - Pros and cons of testing (including the limits of what the results might tell you)

 - Other testing options you could use

-- Treatment options that might be available depending on the test results (if this applies to you)
+- Screening or treatment options that might be available depending on the test results (if this applies to you)